Estimating the Number of Clusters via Normalized Cluster Instability: Numerical experiments

 \subsection{Comparison plan}

 The main contribution of this paper is to improve existing stability-based methods.
-Our numerical experiments will thus focus on whether our methods based on normalized clustering instability outperform the previously proposed stability-based methods.
+Our goal of the numerical experiments is therefore to see whether normalized clustering instability outperforms the unnormalized (standard) clustering instability in detecting $k^*$.

-To also learn about the relative merits of stability-based methods, we compare their performance to the performance of popular distance-based methods for $k^*$-selection.
+However, to also learn about the relative merits of stability-based methods, we compare their performance to the performance of popular distance-based methods for $k^*$-selection.
 Note that these methods imply different definitions of a 'good' clustering (see introduction).
 Thus, strictly speaking the different methods solve different problems.
 Nonetheless, in practice, all of these methods are applied for the same purpose.
 In this context, the various methods can be understood as different heuristics solutions to a given problem (here the 4 scenarios described in Section \ref{sim_data}).

 We consider the following four distance-based methods: the Gap Statistic \citep{tibshirani2001estimating}, the Jump statistic \citep{sugarfinding}, the the Silhouette statistic \citep{rousseeuw1987silhouettes}, the Slope statistic \citep{fujita2014non}, and a Gaussian mixture model.
 The Gap statistic simulates uniform data of the same dimensionality as the original data and then compares the gap between the logarithm of the within-cluster dissimilarity $W(k)$ for the simulated and original data.
 It selects the $k$ for which this gap is largest.
 The Jump statistic computes the differences of the within-cluster distortion at $k$ and $k-1$ (after transformation via a negative power) to select $k$ that produced the largest differences in distortions.
 The Slope statistic is based on the Silhouette statistic $Si()$, and selects $k$ to maximize $[Si(k) - Si(k-1) ] Si(k)^v$, where $v$ is a tuning parameter.
 Finally, the Gaussian mixture model selects $k$ as the number of components in the mixture model yielding the lowest Bayesian Information Criterion (BIC) \citep{schwarz1978estimating}.